Moesif/moesif-browser-js/README.md

 Optional function that to determine on if a particular event should be skipped logging.
 The parameter passed in is an event model.
 [Detail on the event model here](https://www.moesif.com/docs/api#create-an-event).

-#### maskContent, (event) => event
+#### maskContent, (event) => event, optional

-Optional function that let you mask any sensentive data in the event model, and then return the masked event.
+Optional function that let you mask any sensitive data in the event model, and then return the masked event.
 Important that do not remove required fields in the event model.
 See the spec on the event model to see what is required.

+#### getMetadata, (event) => object, optional

+Optional function that allow you to add metadata to the event.
+The metadata can be any JSON object.

 #### getTags, (event) => string, optional

-Optional function that allow you to add tags to the event.
+This that allow you to add tags to the event.
+Will be deprecated, use getMetadata instead.

 full options example: